boblsturm/aimusic2020/index.md

 The 2020 Joint Conference on AI Music Creativity will consist of synchronous and asynchronous events.
 The five-day program will feature tutorials, research paper presentations, discussion panels, an online exhibition, invited spotlight presentations and two keynotes delivered by Professor Emeritus Dr. Johan Sundberg (Speech, Music and Hearing, KTH) and Dr. Alice Eldridge (Music, Sussex University, UK).

-# Call for papers, tutorials, panels, & musical works
+## Call for papers, tutorials, panels, & musical works

-We encourage submissions of tutorials, papers and panels on topics related to CSMC and MuMe, including, but not limited to, the following:
+We encourage submissions of papers, tutorials and panels on topics related to CSMC and MuMe, including, but not limited to, the following:

-## Systems
+_Systems_
 * systems capable of analysing music
 * systems capable of generating music
 * systems capable of performing music